 The first step is to identify a research topic, question, or concern that need to be studied.
-The topic need to be formulated into a research question.
+The researcher then generates a research question related to that topic.
 This should be a structured, clear, and precise research question.
 The researcher should ask some questions before deciding about the research question:

-- Is it feasible to conduct a study on this research question?
+- First, is it feasible to conduct a study on this research question?

-- Do you have time and other resources to conduct study on it?
+- Second, do you have time and other resources to conduct study on it?